The views expressed by the host on this program documented to be almost always right 99.3 percent of the time it's great to have you here.

 So the costs of the Larry King show were sky high compared to the price they were able to sell advertising on it, which was zero.

-Sometimes they have to do that because of market pressure, other times they do it to create loss leaders and get business elsewhere in their organization.
+Other times they do it to create loss leaders and get business elsewhere in their organization.

-Anyway, all that coming up, sit tight.
+Anyway, all that coming up.

 Now look at this.

-The American American Cancer Society is now saying that the benefits of detecting many cancers, especially breast and prostate cancers, have been overstated.
+The American Cancer Society is now saying that the benefits of detecting many cancers, especially breast and prostate cancers, have been overstated.

-In other words, early testing, the American Cancer Society says it's not really worth all that much.
+In other words, early testing, the American Cancer Society says, it's not really worth all that much.